zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 Before reading the rules that follow, or when evaluating any procedure in any game you play or design, hold it against these six questions:

-1. **Fictional state.** Does this rule produce a change to the shared situation, or only a change to the game record?
+1. **Fictional state.** Does this rule produce a change inside the fiction, or only a change to the game record?
 2. **Overhead.** Is any procedural weight it generates dead overhead, or does it support the conditions that make fictional play possible?
 3. **Suspended outcomes.** Does the resolution produce a playable result immediately, or does it defer the fiction pending further procedure?
 4. **Authority drift.** Does the authority mechanism (referee, oracle, or shared authorship) deliver fictional facts or administrative prompts?